 Impact of the COVID-19 on the index calculation and the measurement of inflation

-Because of the COVID-19 infections measures were taken which have a direct or indirect impact on the household consumption.
+Because of the increase in COVID-19 infections measures were taken, such as the closure of outlets and the advice against tourist travelling.
+Measures which have a direct or indirect impact on the household consumption.
 An explanation of how these measures changes are currently treated in the calculation of the consumer price index (CPI) and the harmonised index of consumer prices (HICP) is given here below.

 The principles applied above and the explanations described in detail below for the various product groups are in line with the methodological recommendations drawn up by Eurostat in consultation with the National Statistical Institutes (Statbel in Belgium) and are available here.

 The general principles on which the index calculation is based in the current situation are the following:

 - stability of the weights of the indices published

 - publication of indices for all product groups in the consumer price index

 - minimizing the number of imputed prices.

 Every year, the weight of the product groups in the consumer price index is largely based on the estimated average consumption expenditure of the previous year.
 These weights are kept constant throughout the year.
 Monthly fluctuations are never taken into account.
 For the reasons mentioned above, this is not the case now.
 Under normal circumstances, there is for example little consumption for amusement parks in certain months.